-An estimated 65,340 Americans will be diagnosed with renal cancer and 14,970 will die of the disease in the United States in 2018.1 Renal cell carcinoma (RCC) comprises approximately 3.8% of all new cancers, with a median age at diagnosis of 64 years.
-Approximately 90% of renal tumors are RCC, and approximately 80% of these are clear cell tumors.^{2,3} Other less common cell types include papillary, chromophobe, translocation, and Bellini duct (collecting duct) tumors.
-Medullary renal carcinoma is a variant of collecting duct renal carcinoma and was described initially as occurring in patients who are sickle-cell trait positive.
+An estimated 73,820 Americans will be diagnosed with cancers of the kidney and renal pelvis and 14,770 will die of the disease in the United States in 2019.1 Renal cell carcinoma (RCC) comprises approximately 3.8% of all new cancers, with a median age at diagnosis of 64 years.2 Approximately 85% of kidney tumors are RCC, and approximately 70% of these have a clear cell histology.3-5 Other less common cell types include papillary, chromophobe, translocation, and Bellini duct (collecting duct) tumors.
+Medullary renal carcinoma is a rare and aggressive RCC variant that almost exclusively arises in patients who are sickle-cell trait positive.6

-Smoking and obesity are established risk factors for RCC development.
+Smoking, obesity, and hypertension are established risk factors for RCC development.
 Several hereditary types of RCC also exist, with von Hippel-Lindau (VHL) disease being the most common.
-VHL disease is caused by an autosomal-dominant constitutional mutation in the VHL gene that predisposes to clear cell RCC and other proliferative vascular lesions.^{4,5} Analysis of the SEER database indicates that renal cell cancer incidence has been rising on average 0.7% each year and death rates have been falling on average 0.9% each year from 2005 through 2014.6 The 5-year survival for localized cancer has increased from 88.4% (during 1992-1995) to 92.6% (during 2007-2013) and for advanced disease from 7.3% (during 1992-1995) to 11.7% (during 2007-2013).7 The most important prognostic determinants of 5-year survival are the tumor stage, grade, local extent of the tumor, presence of regional nodal metastases, and evidence of metastatic disease at presentation.8-17 RCC primarily metastasizes to the lung, lymph nodes, bone, liver, adrenal gland, and brain.5
+VHL disease is caused by an autosomal-dominant constitutional mutation in the VHL gene that predisposes to clear cell RCC and other proliferative vascular lesions.7-10 Analysis of the SEER database indicates that RCC incidence has been rising on average 0.6% each year and death rates have been falling on average 0.7% each year from 2006 through 2015.2 The 5-year survival for localized RCC has increased from 88.4% (during 1992-1995) to 92.6% (during 2007-2013) and for advanced disease from 7.3% (during 1992-1995) to 11.7% (during 2007-2013).11 The most important prognostic determinants of 5-year survival are the tumor stage, grade, local extent of the tumor, presence of regional nodal metastases, and evidence of metastatic disease at presentation.12-21 RCC primarily metastasizes to the lung, bone, liver, lymph nodes, adrenal gland, and brain.8,22,23